 If I’d eaten all my meat at dinnertime, he gave me the rest of his.
 After dinner, he tilled the garden until dark.
 He showed me how to turn over dirt in the garden, how to plant seeds and how to grow things.
 Sometimes I got rides in the wheelbarrow.
 He took us to pick blackberries in the summer and mushrooms in the fall.

 He took me on a job with him once and I listened to the homeowner, a friend’s father, bragging about one thing after another, while I watched my dad work and listen.
 I handed him tools and watched him cut the white tile and lay it in perfect lines. .

 I followed him around like a puppy and asked questions constantly.
 He always had an answer and never said be quiet.
 He talked to me and listened as if I mattered.
 He also gave me jobs to do.
 When my brothers left for college, I had to cut the grass with the riding lawnmower, the coolest thing ever for a nine-year-old.
 It was my job to wash the car too and, of course, help my mom with everything.

 When I was almost 21-years-old my dad learned he had melanoma.
 In 1976, melanoma was pretty much a death sentence, unless you were lucky enough to have caught it very early.

 Not long after the doctors confirmed it, we were in the driveway.
 I think he was leaving to go for some tests, and he finally said, “I love you.”
 I remember hugging him and crying.
 It was the first time I ever saw him emotional.
 He couldn’t say anything, he just hugged me back and we awkwardly let go, both teary eyed.

 He beat the cancer and lived another 37 years, but every time I left him after that, we always had the same awkward, sweet moment saying goodbye.
 My dad passed away last year at 97 and I miss him every day.

-My dad never told me he loved me until I was 21, but I never doubted that he did, not for a second.
+My dad never told me he loved me until I was almost 21, but I never doubted that he did, not for a second.